8 Ways To Make a Duchenne Muscular Dystrophy-Friendly Home: Tips for Stairs and More

 4. Make Easy Door Modifications

 Traditional doorknobs require hand strength to grip and turn.
 People with DMD lose their grip strength over time, making it difficult to open doors.
-You can easily replace doorknobs with long lever-style handles that only need to be pushed down with a hand or elbow.
+You can easily replace doorknobs with long lever-style handles that can be pushed down using a hand or elbow.

-Take a closer look at your door hinges, too — they may take up valuable space your child or loved one could use to get through the doorway.
-The ADA states that doorways need to be a minimum of 32 inches wide to accommodate wheelchair users.
-To gain a few inches, replace your traditional hinges with offset hinges instead.
+Take a closer look at door hinges, too — they may take up valuable space your child or loved one needs to go through the doorway.
+The ADA states that doorways must be at least 32 inches wide to accommodate wheelchair users.
+To gain a few inches, replace traditional hinges with offset hinges.
 They’re available online or in stores for $15 to $20.

 5. Raise Chairs and Furniture

-As your child's or loved one’s DMD progresses, they’ll continue to lose muscle strength and control.
-This progression can make it hard for them to get in and out of chairs, couches, and even their bed.
-The Muscular Dystrophy Association (MDA) notes that raising the height of furniture around your home can make a big difference for your child or loved one.
+As their DMD progresses, your child or loved one will continue to lose muscle strength and control.
+This progression can make it hard to get in and out of chairs, couches, and even bed.
+The Muscular Dystrophy Association notes that raising the height of furniture around your home can make a big difference for your child or loved one.

-Look at your local hardware store or online for furniture risers.
+Check your local hardware store or online for furniture risers.
 These plastic pieces are easily added to the bottom of chair legs and bed frames to lift them a few more inches off the ground.
-Furniture risers are a relatively cheap home modification, costing around $20 for two sets of four risers.
+Furniture risers are a relatively cheap, adaptive home modification, costing around $20 for two sets of four risers.

-If you have stairs in your home, they likely have handrails for safety and support.
-If there aren’t any, adding some can help your child or loved one safely get up and down the stairs.
+If the stairs in your home don’t already have handrails for safety and support, adding them can help your child or loved one safely get up and down.
 Carpeting or nonslip rubber mats on stairs help prevent slips and falls as well.

 Grab bars are also a great addition to help people with DMD balance when standing up or sitting down.
-Your child or loved one may rely on nearby furniture or another person to help them, but it might not always be safe or convenient.
+Your child or loved one may rely on nearby furniture or another person, but that might not always be safe or convenient.
 Grab bars can help them maintain their independence.

-Some places to think about installing railings or grab bars include:
+Good places to install railings or grab bars include:

 • In the bathtub or shower